nais/salsa/README.md

 `with.id_token_audience` [Google Auth Action](https://github.com/google-github-actions/auth) requires this to be set, and it should be the same value as for the [workload_identity_provider](#workload-identity).

-`with.id_token_include_email` is required to be set to `true` to include the email in the token.
+`with.id_token_include_email` Cosign expects the email to be included in the token.

 `with.audience` is the audience to use for the `id_token`.
 Cosign expects `sigstore`.

 ##### Salsa Action

-Required `with` fields for salsa action.
+The described `with` fields is required for `nais salsa`.

 `with.identity_token` is The output `identity_token` from the Google Auth Action.
 Format: `steps.steps-id.outputs.id_token`

 `with.docker_pwd` is the GitHub token to authenticate with the registry.
-Pwd is used by the `salsa action` to authenticate with the docker registry to download the image for cosign to sign and push attestation to the registry.
+The password is used by `nais salsa` to authenticate with the registry to download the image for Cosign to sign and push attestation to the registry.

-`with.env.COSIGN_EXPERIMENTAL` is required to be set to `true` for Cosign to enable keyless.
+`with.env.COSIGN_EXPERIMENTAL` is required to be set to `true` for Cosign to enable keyless signatures.

 ### Outputs from the workflow